Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 Relevant attributes of each layer:

 * `id`: layer identifier; defines a "*#identifier*" selector (selector preceded by hash), to be used in *.mss files.
 * `name`: the name of the layer, generally the same as `id`; this references the layer and is used by programs like Tilemill, allowing the user to select layers and filter their visibility.
+Notice that *carto 0.17* marks `name` as deprecated and it will be removed in carto 1.0[^8].
 * `class`: when set, defines one or more classes, to be used in *mss files as *.identifier* selector (selector preceded by dot); classes are used to define a single rendering description for many layers sharing the same class name.
 For instance, `class: "barriers"` is used by `id: "area-barriers"` and by `id: "line-barriers"`; then, in *landcover.mss*, a selector named `.barriers {...}` defines attributes which are common to both layers.
 * `geometry`: symbolizer type which can be `linestring` (way), `point` (node) or `polygon`.
 These attributes can be used as filters.
 * `Datasource`: can be `file: "filename"`/`type: "shape"` for shapefiles, or `<<: *osm2pgsql`/`table: |-` for PostGIS queries.